-- Prior to the issuance of a grading permit or building permit (whichever occurs first), a Weed and Pest Control Plan shall be developed by the Project Applicant and approved by the County of Imperial Agricultural Commissioner.
+- 4.2-2 Prior to the issuance of a grading permit or building permit (whichever occurs first), a Weed and Pest Control Plan shall be developed by the project applicant and approved by the County of Imperial Agricultural Commissioner.
 The plan shall provide the following: - 1.
-Monitoring, preventative, and management strategies for weed and pest control during construction activities at any portion of the project (e.g., transmission line) that are adjacent agricultural lands: - 2.
-Control and management of weeds and pests in areas temporarily disturbed during construction where native seed will aid in site revegetation; and, - 3.
+Monitoring, preventative, and management strategies for weed and pest control during construction activities at any portion of the project (e.g., transmission line); - 2.
+Control and management of weeds and pests in areas temporarily disturbed during construction where native seed will aid in site revegetation as follows; - Monitor for all pests including insects, vertebrates, weeds, and pathogens.
+Promptly control or eradicate pests when found, or when notified by the Agricultural Commissioner's office that a pest problem is present on the project site; - All treatments must be performed by a qualified applicator or a licensed pest control operator; - "Control" means to reduce the population of common pests below economically damaging levels, and includes attempts to exclude pests before infestation, and effective control methods after infestation.
+Effective control methods may include physical/mechanical removal, bio control, cultural control, or chemical treatments; - Notify the Agricultural Commissioner's office immediately regarding any suspected exotic/invasive pest species such as A- and Q-rated pest species as defined by the California Department of Food Agriculture (CDFA).
+Eradication of exotic pests shall be done under the direction of the Agricultural Commissioner's Office and/or CDFA; - Obey all pesticide use laws, regulations, and permit conditions; - Access shall be allowed by Agricultural Commissioner staff for routine visual and trap pest surveys, compliance inspections, eradication of exotic pests, and other official duties; - All project employees that handle pest control issues shall be appropriately trained and certified, and all required records shall be maintained and made available for inspection.
+All required permits shall be maintained current; - Records of pests found and controlled shall be maintained and available for review, or submitted to the Agricultural Commissioner's office on a quarterly basis; - 3.
 A long-term strategy for weed and pest control and management during the operation of the proposed project.
 Such strategies may include, but are not limited to: - a.
-Use of specific types of ground cover and maintenance (mowing, replacement, etc.) of such ground cover; - b.
-Use of specific types of herbicides and pesticides on a scheduled basis; and - c.
+Use of specific types of herbicides and pesticides on a scheduled basis. - 4.
 Maintenance and management of project site conditions to reduce the potential for a significant increase in pest-related nuisance conditions on adjacent agricultural lands.